-The policy relating to ethics, transparency and accountability covers the Company and its group companies and the Suppliers / Contractors / NGOs dealing with the Company are also encouraged to maintain ethical standards in all their practices.
+Principle 1 Businesses should conduct and govern themselves with ethics, transparency, and accountability cover only the company?
+Yes/ No. Does it extend to the covers the Company and its group companies and the Suppliers / Contractors / NGOs dealing with the Company are also encouraged to maintain ethical standards in all their practices.
 The employees are encouraged to work on the principle that they should "act ethically even when nobody is watching."
-The Company has adopted a "Code of Business Conduct & Work Ethics Policy (TCoC)" and Anti-Bribery and Anti-Corruption Policy which mandate the Directors, Senior Management and Employees of the Company to act honestly, ethically and with integrity and deal fairly with the Company's customers, suppliers, dealers, investors compliant.
+The Company has adopted a "Code of Business Conduct & Work Ethics Policy (TCoC)" and Anti-Bribery and Anti-Corruption Policy which mandate the Directors, Senior Management and Employees of the Company to act honestly, ethically and with integrity and deal fairly with the Company's customers, suppliers, dealers, investors and competitors.